“Okay, that’s the last one.”

 “So?
 What did you think?”
 Fluttershy smiled, her face positively glowing after the luxurious treatment.
 Graves glanced down at her, and then looked straight ahead once more, his face stern and impassive as usual despite his newly acquired glow: exfoliating skin treatment for the first time since, well… since ever, would really do that.

 “It was… fine,” he mumbled, a faint touch of red coming to his face.
 While distinctly odd, he couldn’t say that the whole experience had exactly been unpleasant.
-The first hour or so and definitely been awful; apparently, his muscles had been so tense, that Vera had to resort to using a pair of hammers to work out what seemed to be knots in his knots in still larger knots.
+Of course, the first hour or so and definitely been absolutely awful; apparently, his muscles had been so tense, that Vera had to resort to using a pair of hammers to work out what seemed to be knots in his knots in still larger knots.
 But after it was all over, the rest had been a marked improvement.
 A definitely marked improvement.

 “In that case, I’m glad it wasn’t totally a waste of time for you,” she giggled, her tone much too innocent to be anything but teasing.
 “But since you don’t really like it, I won’t bother you by inviting you next time I want to go.”